 16. Vancouver International Airport (Richmond, British Columbia, Canada)

-Vancouver International Airport is located at the Richmond neighborhood and serves as a hub for Air Canada and WestJet Airlines.
+Vancouver International Airport is located in the Richmond neighborhood and serves as a hub for Air Canada and WestJet Airlines.

-It is frequently ranked best airport in North America and best airport in the world for its restaurants and best airport in the world for its cleanliness.
+It is frequently ranked the best airport in North America and the best airport in the world for its restaurants and best airport in the world for its cleanliness.

-Is that any indicator of just how swell this place is?
+Is that an indicator of just how swell this place is?

 This airport also has great security, baggage claim, lounges, and incredible shopping facilities for passengers.

 Is a 3-hour layover enough time to leave the airport?

 Yes, depending on the airport.
 A layover at a large, deliberately planned, well-designed hub, like Atlanta Hartsfield-Jackson International Airport (ATL), may give you more time to explore the surrounding area of the airport.

 On the other hand, if your layover is in London Heathrow (LHR), you will definitely need more than an hour.
 Although Heathrow is home to some of the best airport restaurants around and amazing duty-free retail areas, the layout stinks, and my British editor agrees.

 Originally little more than a grass strip the Royal Air Force used to scramble Hawker Hurricanes from, Heathrow’s grid of concrete runways were planned out expertly in the late 1940s, but no one anticipated how busy Heathrow would become, and certainly didn’t think about where the terminals might need to go.